Juvenile Delinquency Defense

 Our juvenile defense attorneys in Tampa, FL, are experienced fighting cases in juvenile court.
 We can help you understand the charges that are pending, the typical penalties for those charges, and the best way to fight the juvenile case.

-Our main office is located in downtown Tampa in Hillsborough County, FL.
-We have a second office in New Port Richey in Pasco County, across from the West Pasco Judicial Center.
+Our main office is located in downtown Tampa in Hillsborough County, FL, just a few blocks from the courthouse.
+We have a second office in New Port Richey in Pasco County, across from the courthouse located at the West Pasco Judicial Center.

 Call us at 813-250-0500.